-This Annual Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that relate to future events or to our future operations or financial performance.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, or the ("Exchange Act"), that relate to future events or to our future operations or financial performance.
+All statements, other than statements of historical facts, contained in this Quarterly Report on Form 10-Q, including statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
 These statements may be identified by such forward-looking terminology as "may," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology.
 Our forward-looking statements are based on a series of expectations, assumptions, estimates and projections about our company, are not guarantees of future results or performance and involve substantial risks and uncertainty.
 We may not actually achieve the plans, intentions or expectations disclosed in these forward-looking statements.
-Actual results or events could differ materially from the plans, including risks described in these forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this report, regarding, among other things:
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in these forward-looking statements.
+These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" and elsewhere in this report, regarding, among other things:

-- the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and related preparatory work and the period during which the results of the trials will become available, as well as our research and development programs; - the potential benefits, including clinical utility, that may be derived from any of our product candidates; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates; - our plans to research, develop, manufacture and commercialize our product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries; - the size and growth potential of the markets for our product candidates, if approved, and the rate and degree of market acceptance of our product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position and the development of and projections relating to our competitors or our industry; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing; - our ability to continue as a going concern; - our plans to in-license, acquire, develop and commercialize additional product candidates; - the impact of laws and regulations; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our ability to raise additional capital; - · our strategies, prospects, plans, expectations or objectives; and - other risks and uncertainties, including those listed under the section titled "Risk Factors" in this Annual Report.
+- the initiation, timing, progress and results of our current and future preclinical studies and clinical trials and related preparatory work and the period during which the results of the trials will become available, as well as our research and development programs; - the potential benefits, including clinical utility, that may be derived from any of our product candidates; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates or any product candidates that we may develop in the future, and any related restrictions, limitations, or warnings in the label of any approved product candidates; - our plans to research, develop, manufacture and commercialize our product candidates; - the timing of our regulatory filings for our product candidates, along with regulatory developments in the United States and other foreign countries; - the size and growth potential of the markets for our product candidates, if approved, and the rate and degree of market acceptance of our product candidates, including reimbursement that may be received from payors; - the benefits of U.S. Food and Drug Administration ("FDA") and European Commission designations, including, without limitation, Fast Track, Orphan Drug and Breakthrough Therapy; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to attract and retain qualified employees and key personnel; - our competitive position and the development of and projections relating to our competitors or our industry; - our expectations regarding our ability to obtain and maintain intellectual property protection; - the success of competing therapies that are or may become available; - our estimates and expectations regarding future operations, financial position, revenues, costs, expenses, uses of cash, capital requirements or our need for additional financing; - our ability to continue as a going concern; - our plans to in-license, acquire, develop and commercialize additional product candidates; - the impact of laws and regulations; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our ability to raise additional capital; - · our strategies, prospects, plans, expectations or objectives; and

+· other risks and uncertainties, including those listed under the section titled "Risk Factors" in this Quarterly Report.